How is your craft defined?

 At first, I didn't believe my father's words, "This umbrella will last half a century if it is well taken care of."
 It was only when I saw how many customers brought in 50 to 60-year-old umbrellas to the shop for care that I realised he was right.
 An umbrella should be strong and beautiful.

 Yes.
 Currently, only two facilities in Japan make parts for Japanese umbrellas.
 Continuing the humble job of an artisan requires much patience.
-Although the number of craftsmen is decreasing, you only need to see my satisfied customers who continue to seek my work proving the value of my craft.
+Although the number of craftsmen is decreasing, you only need to see my satisfied customers who continue to seek my work to understand the value of my craft.